 Now, I’m not saying that if you’re in an office environment you should make shorts your go-to.
 But with so many styles and lengths, why let anything hold you back?
 Except maybe your, uh, backside.
 A friend once told me, “Women should never wear spandex unless they have a full-length mirror in which to view themselves from behind.”
 The same could be said for shorts.
 It’s imperative to know both what’s coming and going when wearing them.

-WHERE: From office to out for the night!
+Where: From office to a night out on the town with BFFs.